Bibbentuckers delivers fresh, laundered and well-pressed Dress Shirts every time

 Chemicals used in stain removal and washing

-Problems sometimes encountered with Laundering Dress Shirts
+Problems sometimes encountered with Cleaning Dress Shirts

 In today’s global economy, dress shirts can come from lots of different continents.
 Problems can occur if one or more dyes in a multi-colored shirt are not colorfast.
 Bleeding can happen whether washed at home or by a laundry.
 When dye failure or bleeding occurs, the dress shirts should be returned to the retailer.